bouwe77/temba/README.md

 }
 ```

-You can even omit a request body when doing a `POST` or `PUT`.
+You can even omit a request body when doing a `POST`, `PATCH`, or `PUT`.
 If you don't want that, and want to have proper validation, use the `requestBodyValidator` config setting:

 ```js
 const config = {